-DFMS's consolidated financial statements include the activities of Episcopal Relief & Development ("ERD"), a separate 501(c)(3) not-for-profit corporation, Episcopal Church Women, United Thank Offering and all other direct agencies of DFMS, as well as missional church and school activities in Micronesia (Guam).
+DFMS' consolidated financial statements also include the activities of Episcopal Church Women, United Thank Offering and all other direct agencies of DFMS, as well as the missional church and school activities in Micronesia ("Guam").

 All intercompany transactions are eliminated upon consolidation.
 These entities and programs are collectively known as the "Society."